doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried  problems on data cleaning today.
 Basically, used whatever I've learned till now to make  a raw dataset usable for further analysis.
 Next, I'll be doing specific problems on this dataset in jupyter notebook.

 **Thoughts:** Domain knowledge is very important in data science.
 Proper understanding of the data makes operating on it a lot easier.

+# 100 Days Of Code - Log

+### Day 20: June 14, 2020

+**Today's Progress**: Tried  problems on merge and groupby functions today.
+**Thoughts:** Couldn't spend much time on learning today.
+Didn't feel like it.